 Here are some good questions to ask as you consider whether the therapist is a good fit:

-If the therapist is vague or does not mention Exposure and Response Prevention (ERP) specifically, use caution.
+If the therapist is vague or does not mention cognitive behavior therapy (CBT) or Exposure and Response Prevention (ERP) use caution.

-Be cautious of therapists who say they use Cognitive Behavior Therapy (CBT) but won’t be more specific.
+Be cautious of therapists who say they use CBT but won’t be more specific.

 If they say they went to a CBT psychology graduate program or did a post-doctoral fellowship in CBT, it is a good sign.
 Another positive is if a therapist says they are a member of the International OCD Foundation (IOCDF) or the Association of Behavioral and Cognitive Therapists (ABCT).
 Also look for therapists who say they have attended specialized workshops or trainings offered by the IOCDF like the Behavior Therapy Training Institute (BTTI) or Annual OCD Conference.